flatlayer/flatlayer-js-sdk/docs/svelte.md

 3. Leverage `defaultTransforms` to optimize image quality and format globally.
 4. Consider using `displaySize` for critical images to prevent layout shifts.
 5. Adjust the `blurRadius` to balance between a smooth loading experience and initial image clarity.
+6. Utilize the `fallbackSrc` prop to provide a backup image in case the primary image fails to load.
+7. Implement error handling using the `on:error` event to gracefully manage image loading failures.
+8. Use the `on:load` event to perform actions once the image has successfully loaded, if needed.

 ## Conclusion